 · Fixed storage mechanism ensures consistent location of data.

-· “To be determined” – wiki pages seem to have a continuing role in the Office 365 ecosystem.
+· “To be determined” – wiki pages seem to have a continuing role in the Microsoft 365 ecosystem.
 Their unique characteristics, i.e., simple/fixed structure with granularity at a page section level could be leveraged to more easily support some interesting features that compliance conscious organizations might want to apply to notes like DLP or data retention.
 Time will tell.

 |EDGES||· The biggest issue here is search.However, the Microsoft Teams UserVoice site indicates that this feature is “planned” with no indication of possible availability dates.|